palermog/Data-Analysis-Project-Template/README.md

 This is a data analysis project template that I developed for students in my QTM/ENGRD 302W: Technical Writing for Data Science course, at Emory University, to put reproducibility concepts into practice (see Marwick et al. 2018; Moncrieff 2020).

 The template provides you with a basic directory structure for your research project, from which you can create your own repository here on GitHub to clone to your own computer.
-It contains instructions on using the package renv to manage a virtual environment with your project's package dependencies.
+Moreover, it contains instructions on using the package renv to manage a virtual environment with your project's package dependencies.
 Further, it walks through preparing your repository to work with [mybinder.org](https://mybinder.org), making use of the [holepunch package](https://karthik.github.io/holepunch/articles/getting_started.html) to generate the necessary files.
+You can read through this tutorial by clicking on `reproducibility.md` above.

 ## Getting Started